Travis Trickett

-Travis Trickett (born May 29, 1985) is an American football coach.
-He is the former offensive coordinator at the University of South Florida.
+Travis Trickett (born May 29, 1984) is an American football coach who currently serves as the senior offensive assistant at West Virginia University.
+He is the former offensive coordinator at Coastal Carolina University and the University of South Florida.
 He has also coordinated offenses at Samford University, Florida Atlantic University, and Georgia State University.

 Coaching career

 Student/graduate assistant

 Trickett's coaching career started as a student assistant at West Virginia under head coach Rich Rodriguez.
 While earning his degree, he with record setting quarterback Pat White.

 Following his graduation in the spring of 2007, Trickett joined Nick Saban’s inaugural staff at Alabama as an offensive graduate assistant working closely with quarterbacks John Parker Wilson and Greg McElroy.

 The following season, he moved on to joined Bobby Bowden’s staff at Florida State as an offensive graduate assistant from 2008 through 2010 working with the quarterbacks.
 During this time, Trickett helped mentor Christian Ponder and E. J. Manuel.